-To fill this gap in public perception, Hanson Dodge Creative turned to the children who are treated at Children’s every day, and the award-winning “Kids deserve the best” campaign was born.
+To fill this gap in public perception, Hanson Dodge turned to the children who are treated at Children’s every day, and the award-winning “Kids deserve the best” campaign was born.

-“Our whole campaign was really centered on ideas around telling real stories about Children’s Hospital in the most engaging way,” said Ken Hanson, Founder and CEO of Hanson Dodge Creative.
+“Our whole campaign was really centered on ideas around telling real stories about Children’s Hospital in the most engaging way,” said Ken Hanson, Founder and CEO of Hanson Dodge.
 “The fundamental idea was to find a family that needed both acute services and non-acute services and tell the story from the sibling that used the non-acute services.”

 The campaign, which launched in spring 2013, aligned with the hospital leadership’s strategic plan and long-term vision for a more emotional and engaging brand platform.
 It also allowed the organization to more clearly communicate its mission and increase its market share by leveraging its national reputation for acute services to expand into non-acute care.

 “We really do have a brand promise to our families.
 We want them to feel the trust that when they bring their children to our organization they’re going to get the very best care,” said Peggy Troy, President and CEO of Children’s.
 “We needed to expand that brand and build on that brand so that we could help people realize in this community that we do everything and anything for kids.”

 Based on our experience working with Children's and other organizations, we offer the following seven keys to rebranding in healthcare.

 Involve internal leadership from different facets of the company in the branding or rebranding discussion.
 For Children’s Hospital of Wisconsin, this meant seeking input from the CEO, the board of directors, marketing leaders, physician leaders, hospital staff, foundation leaders and more.